kukwuka/testAPI/readme.md

 user_is is your user id

-requset'll return you dictinary , in key 'data' will be all inforamation , like that :
+requset'll return you dictionary , in key 'data' will be all inforamation , like that :

 ```json